trgill/snapshot/README.md

 'snapshot' command, the snapshot created will have a corresponding boot entry.
 The boot entry will be removed when the snapset is removed.

+## snapshot_lvm_revert_boot_menu

+Boolean - default is unset.
+Only supported on operating systems that support snapshot manager (snapm).
+When set to true, and passed to the 'snapshot' command, the snapshot created will have a corresponding revert boot entry.
+The revert boot entry will be removed when the snapset is removed.

 ### snapshot_use_copr (EXPERIMENTAL)

 Boolean - default is unset - if you want to enable the copr repo to use the